erinfry6/BAGER/code/README.md

 Best used in R studio.

 ## Simulate gene expression evolution across your tree.
+This portion is not yet finished.

 **Using the `SimulateAGER.Rmd` file, you may simulate data that matches your data's expression patterns.**